CUDA_DEVICE variable is ignored

 The selection of a compute device via CUDA_DEVICE is ignored (at least for a given system configuration: 2 Kepler-GPUs and CUDA 5.5). halmd::device::device() always creates a context in device #0.
 The selection works if the invocation of HALMD is prefixed by nvlock.

 Note that in halmd/utility/gpu/device.cpp context creation occurs indirectly via a call to cuda::thread::synchronize(), which resolves to cudaThreadSynchronize().

 [The only other CUDA call in device() that cames before is cudaDriverGetVersion().]

-#1 Updated by Nicolas Höft about 3 years ago
+#1 Updated by Nicolas Höft over 3 years ago

 CUDA_DEVICE affect only the Driver-Based Profiler, see http://docs.nvidia.com/cuda/cuda-c-programming-guide/index.html#env-vars

 In general, one should use CUDA_VISIBLE_DEVICES

 #2 Updated by Felix Höfling over 3 years ago

 Thanks, it didn't know about CUDA_VISIBLE_DEVICES.
 It must have been

 introduced in some recent CUDA release.
 At least the following Pro Tip is